Peter Jagers

-Peter Jagers (born 1941) is a Professor Emeritus of Mathematical Statistics at University of Gothenburg and Chalmers University of Technology who made lasting contributions in probability and general branching processes.
-Jagers was first vice president (2007–2010) of the Royal Swedish Academy of Sciences and Chair of the Royal Society of Arts and Sciences in Gothenburg (2012).
-He in an elected member of the International Statistical Institute, a Fellow of the Institute of Mathematical Statistics and past President of the Bernoulli Society (2005–2007).
+Peter Jagers (12th March 1941) is a professor emeritus of mathematical statistics at University of Gothenburg and Chalmers University of Technology who made lasting contributions in probability and general branching processes.
+Jagers was first vice president (2007–2010) of the Royal Swedish Academy of Sciences and chair of the Royal Society of Arts and Sciences in Gothenburg (2012).
+He in an elected member of the International Statistical Institute, a Fellow of the Institute of Mathematical Statistics and past president of the Bernoulli Society (2005–2007).
 He also served as a member of the Scientific Advisory Board of Statistics Sweden.

 Jagers has been coordinating editor of the Journal of Applied Probability and Advances in Applied Probability.
-He is on the Editorial Committee for Springer's books on probability theory and was editor of Stochastic Processes and their Applications 1989–1993.
+He is on the editorial committee for Springer's books on probability theory and was editor of Stochastic Processes and their Applications 1989–1993.

 Honors and awards

 Jagers received an honorary doctorate from the Bulgarian Academy of Sciences and in 2012 was awarded the Carver Medal by the Institute of Mathematical Statistics.
 In 2003 he received the Chalmers Medal and in 2005 was awarded King Carl XVI Gustaf 's gold medal for "services to mathematics in Sweden and internationally".